The (non-uniform) Hrushovski-Lang-Weil estimates: Outline of the proof

 \subsubsection{2.
 Constructing a cohomological correspondence}

-We intend to prove Theorem \ref{non_uniform_estimate} using the Lefschetz-Verdier trace formula (see Corollary \ref{Lefschetz-Verdier}).~The formula takes as input a proper correspondence and a cohomological correspondence lifting it,~and produces an equality between the associated local and global terms.
+We intend to prove Theorem \ref{non_uniform_estimate} using the Lefschetz-Verdier trace formula (see Theorem \ref{Lefschetz-Verdier}).~The formula takes as input a proper correspondence and a cohomological correspondence lifting it,~and produces equality between the associated local and global terms.